pagalvin/tsbook/chapter02_TheGlossOvers.md

 [^1]: Of course, we don't necessarily share the same sense of what's common.
 If you don't like mine, write your own book :).
 Or, suggest I add more content via a github issue or email me directly.
 The intro chapter provides links to both of these options.

 [^2]: Did you know that TypeScript is over five years old?
 In the U.S., President Barack Obama was only just about to get re-elected to office when Microsoft released this language.
 Coincidence?
 Who knows?
+(Photo of Barack Obama from Peter Prodoehl @ https://www.flickr.com/photos/raster/).